RaviTriv/cpu-memory-optimizations/README.md

 It is evident with larger pages we have fewer addresses which in turn allows us to fit more into our Translation Lookaside Buffer.

 A larger page size is best suited for programs that deal with large amounts of data.
 A common issue with larger page sizes is dealing with memory fragmentation as there is less flexibility.

+The simplest way to make use of huge pages is by enabling transparent huge pages `echo always > /sys/kernel/mm/transparent_hugepage/enabled`.